 The hangar complex provides a realistic aviation setting for students to perform hands-on maintenance on a variety of aircraft.
-The present fleet comprises two twin-engine business jets and several twin- and single-engine general aviation aircraft.
+The present fleet comprises twin-engine business jets and several twin- and single-engine general aviation aircraft.
 Turbojet and turboprop aircraft engine theory of operation is further enhanced by the inclusion of three jet engine test cells.

-The hangar facility is also equipped with composite and corrosion control laboratories that are specifically designed to offer hands-on courses in aircraft composite structures and non-destructive testing procedures.
+The hangar facility is also equipped with composite laboratories that are specifically designed to offer hands-on courses in aircraft composite structures.